peytonfazio/AirBNBDataVisualization/README.md

 ## Usage

 Use the New York state heatmap to find the density of Airbnb rentals in each county.
-Select a different color palette if the default red-green heatmap is not preferable (this feature was included for the sake of color blind users).

 Select a county to view additional information.